The Co-op Education Office strives to recognize its students and its employers alike.

 Have you had a rewarding co-op work term experience?
 Did your supervisor play a major role in your job satisfaction?
 Do you feel that your supervisor was a great mentor and went out of his/her way to provide you with an enriching co-op experience that enhanced your personal growth and development?
 Would you like to formally thank and recognize your supervisor for his/her effort and contribution towards your professional development?

 Here is your opportunity!
-Submit the completed recognition form for the Brock Outstanding Co-op Supervisor Recognition Award for the Winter 2018 work term.
+Submit the completed recognition form for the Brock Outstanding Co-op Supervisor Recognition Award for the SPRING 2018 work term.

 Nominations will be evaluated based on the supervisor’s role in creating a positive and valuable work term experience.
 Your submissions will require that you reflect on the following